shadwad/FFTPolyMathInC/README.md

 **Erekle Shatirishvili** - erekle.shatirishvili@etu.sorbonne-universite.fr

 # Project: FFTPolyMath in C

+> *"The shortest path between two truths in the real domain passes through the complex domain."*
+**Jacques Hadamard**

 ## Introduction
 This C-based project aims to implement complex arithmetic, Fast Fourier Transform (FFT), inverse FFT, and polynomial multiplication using naive and FFT-based methods.
 The project includes a comparative analysis of the efficiency between naive and FFT-based polynomial multiplication algorithms.